RichardLettich/RichardLettich.github.io/_posts/2018-08-20-Understanding_the_Power_Rule.md

 ---

 Learning about derivatives in Calculus I, I was really questioning why the power rule ‘worked’.
-Why is Learning about derivatives in Calculus I, I was really questioning why the power rule ‘worked’.
 Why is

 $$\frac{d}{dx}(x^3) = 3x^2$$?